-6. BEHAVIOR PLANNING
+6 BEHAVIOR PLANNING

 Behavior planning depends on the given task and on the scene interpretation.
 Different solutions for the planning task are possible.
-A rule-based fuzzy logic approach is described by Zhuang et al.12 .
-An expert system is shown by Sukthankar13.
-At the Institut für Neuroinformatik a system with complex behavior by means of dynamical systems for an anthropomorphic robot was realized by Bergener et al.14 .
+A rule-based fuzzy logic approach is described by (Zhuang et al., 1998).
+An expert system is shown by (Sukthankar, 1997).
+At the Institut für Neuroinformatik a system with complex behavior by means of dynamical systems for an anthropomorphic robot was realized by (Bergener et al., 1999).
+A behavior control for autonomous vehicles controlling the steering angle and the velocity by neural field dynamics (Amari, 1983) was presented by (Handmann et al., 2000b).
 In the present system, a flow diagram controlled behavior planning realizing an ICC was integrated.

 Behavior planning for the observer results in advice to the driver not only based on the intention of following the leader but also taking into account the safety of the own vehicle.
 This means that the object cannot be followed or might be lost in case of other objects or obstacles endangering the observer.
-The signal behavior for the main tasks is described by the flow diagram shown in fig. 10.
+The signal behavior for the main tasks is described by the flow diagram shown in fig. 8.

 At first it has to be determined whether the leading object could be detected.
 If not, a new one is searched automatically in the same lane.
 A preceding object is recognized as a leader if it has a consistent trajectory on the actual lane, is positioned in a reasonable (detectable) distance and if it could be detected at least once in a certain number of previous time-steps.
 If no leader can be found, advice for deceleration or no change in action is given according to safety considerations.
-A safe and comfortable driving velocity has to be achieved by taking the security distance, the TTC (eq.
-1) to other objects and possible collision positions (eq.
-2) as well as a general risk factor (eq.
-3) into account.
+A safe and comfortable driving velocity has to be achieved by taking the security distance, the TTC to other objects and possible collision positions as well as a general risk factor (eq.
+1) into account.
 In the case of leader detection it is of interest whether the leader can be located in the same lane.
-This decision is found by considering the lane occupancy and the trajectory of the leader.
-If the leader is detected in a different lane or if the trajectory of the leader points to a different lane, an advice for lane change is given.
-If no lane change can be performed, advices for a safe and comfortable ride are given.
-If the leader has been detected in the same lane, the correct security distance has to be kept or reached by acceleration or deceleration.
-In this case safety and comfort also have to be considered.

-Figure 10.
-Flow diagram of signal behavior for ICC.
+Figure 8: Flow diagram of signal behavior for ICC.